janwilmans/copperspice-gettingstarted/copperspice.md

 QVector, QList, QStringList, QLinkedList, QSet, QStack, QQueue, QMap, QHash, QMultiMap, QMultiHash, all these containers are now wrapping STL containers and a have an STL compatible interface, this means you can now use CopperSpice containters with STL algorithms out of the box and things like a range-based for just works.
 For backwards compatiblity the containers also support the Qt API.

-Several containers where rewritten to remove suprising behaviour, for example QMap could contain multiple values with the same key, something normally only a multi-map can do.
+Several containers were rewritten to remove suprising behaviour, for example QMap could contain multiple values with the same key, something normally only a multi-map can do.
 To solved this a couple of new containers where added, namely: QFlatMap, QMultiHash and QMultiMap.
 Futhermore reverse iterators where added and copy on write semantics removed.

 # (partial) Backwards compatibility